 Large Designated System Obligation Increases

 If BPA forecasts a 10 percent or greater increase in total Designated System Obligations over the most recently published forecast of Designated System Obligations, then BPA shall notify all customers with CHWM Contracts of such change as soon as practical.
-Upon written request of not less than 25 percent of the customers with CHWM Contracts (by number), BPA will hold a public process on the matter.
+Upon written request of not less than 25 percent of the customers with CHWM Contracts (by utility count), BPA will hold a public process on the matter.

 In such a public process, BPA will hold at least one open meeting to: 1) in the case of new Designated System obligations, review the need and the forecast amount of such obligation; and 2) in the case of existing Designated System Obligations, review BPA’s forecast of the obligation amounts.
 BPA will consider written comments submitted in connection with such meeting(s).
 BPA will respond to reasonable requests to provide information that is non-confidential and is reasonably related to BPA’s determination of new and existing Designated System Obligations and the forecast obligation amounts.
 Issues related to cost allocation, rate impacts, or rate treatment of changes to Designated System Obligations will not be addressed in such process, but rather in the appropriate 7(i) Process.